MMathisLab/FreelyMovingVR4Mice/docs/VisualDiscrim.md

             This function sends parameters to unity when the game is reset - ie at the beginning of each trial
         """

-        # extract paramters for the current trial
+        # extract parameters for the current trial using self.get_epoch_value()
         this_Prob_obj_left = self.get_epoch_value("Prob_Obj_on_Left")
         this_slit_size = self.get_epoch_value("slit_size")
         this_slit_depth = self.get_epoch_value("slit_depth")

+        # send the parameters to unity
         self.channel.set_property("Prob_Obj_on_Left", this_Prob_obj_left)
         self.channel.set_property("slit_size", this_slit_size)
         self.channel.set_property("slit_depth", this_slit_depth)